ispeters/async_scope/asyncscope.md

 ```

 Requests stop on the scope's internal stop source.
 Since all senders associated with the scope have been given stop
-tokens from this internal stop source, the effect is to send stop requests to all outstanding (and future) nested
+tokens from this internal stop source, the effect is to send stop requests to all outstanding (and future) associated
 operations.

 ### `counting_scope::join`